qurbat/blocked-hosts/README.md

 ucweb.com.
 0 IN A 202.83.21.14
 ```

-The poisoned entry appears to consistently point toward a single IP address for a period of at least a few weeks.
-This characteristic enables fingerprinting of blocked hostnames, and is useful when querying a large list of hostnames in order to deduce a proportionate list of blocked hostnames.
+The poisoned entries appear to consistently point to a single IP address for a period of at least a few weeks.
+This characteristic enables fingerprinting of blocked hostnames, and is used for querying a large list of hostnames in order to deduce a proportionate list of blocked hostnames.

 ## Reproducibility